open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/addon.md

 ```

 The addon agent are expected to report its healthiness periodically as long as it's
 running.
-Also the versioning the addon agent can be reflected in the resources
+Also the versioning of the addon agent can be reflected in the resources
 optionally so that we can control the upgrading the agents progressively.